 - You may also learn to use adaptive or assistive devices like a book rest that holds your book open for you so that you are not holding it with your thumbs.

-Successful rehabilitation and a return to normal activities—can happen.
+Successful rehabilitation or healing from an injury and a return to normal activities—can happen.
 But, it does take time, along with a healthy dose of patience.Like what you’ve read?
 Click here to subscribe to the blog!